furkanakkurt1335/furkanakkurt1335.github.io/puzzles/_posts/2023-06-09-turkish-crosswords.md

 Crosswords look beautiful, if done right.
 It's indeed a work of art.

-Crosswords are very popular in Turkey as they are in many daily newspapers.
+Crosswords are very popular in Turkey as they are published daily in many newspapers.
 I think we can increase the quality by a few restrictions, included below.
 These restrictions are from [The New York Times crossword](https://www.nytimes.com/crosswords) rules.

 ## Restrictions